S-W-Leong/TouchNoGo-finhack/focus.md

 - masked PII by default
 - audit trail
+- policy visibility for severe actions
-- human approval for severe actions
+- human override for severe actions
 - encryption-at-rest callout in the architecture slide
 - simple export or handoff to ticketing, not necessarily live Zendesk integration